pdentith/Peter_Dentith-05192021-QA-Coding-Challenge/README.md

 ## Challenge Requirements

-In this challenge you will write automation tests for a [TodoMVC website](https://www.todobackend.com/client/index.html?https://todo-backend-typescript.herokuapp.com/) To the best of your ability.
+In this challenge you will write automation tests for a [TodoMVC website](https://www.todobackend.com/client/index.html?https://todo-backend-typescript.herokuapp.com/) to the best of your ability.
 You will load fixtures from `cypress/fixtures` to stub network requests, and write integration tests in `cypress/integration`.

 ## Delivering Your Completed Challenge